IllusionMods/KK_Plugins/Guides/Material Editor Guide/Shader Tooltip Catalogs.md

 ```

 `Ref` is resolved against metadata already available at that point: referenced
-sets and earlier entries in the same scope.
-Put the source entry before an
+manifest defaults, Shader-specific referenced sets, and earlier entries in the
-alias.
-If the reference cannot be resolved, Material Editor logs a warning and
+same scope.
+Put the source entry before an alias.
+If the reference cannot be
-skips that alias.
+resolved, Material Editor logs a warning and skips that alias.

 Explicit text takes priority over `Ref`: